mik-laj/discovery-api/gen_data/release_notes_md/dataflow_docs_resources_release_notes_java_2.md

 To install and use the Dataflow SDK, see the [ Dataflow SDK installation guide ](/dataflow/docs/installing-dataflow-sdk) .

+You can see the latest product updates for all of Google Cloud on the [ Google Cloud release notes ](/release-notes) page.

 **Warning for users upgrading from Dataflow SDK for Java 1.x:**
 This is a new major version, and therefore comes with the following caveats.
 * **Breaking Changes:** The Dataflow SDK 2.x for Java has a number of breaking changes from the 1.x series of releases.
 Please see below for details.